Esri/esri-loader/README.md

   });
 ```

-You can load the ["next" version of the ArcGIS API](https://github.com/Esri/feedback-js-api-next#esri-loader) by passing `'next'` as the version.
+You can load the ["next" version of the ArcGIS API](https://github.com/Esri/feedback-js-api-next#esri-loader) by passing `version: 'next'`.

 #### From a Specific URL

-If want to load modules from a build of the SDK that you host on your own server, you would set the default `url` option instead:
+If you want to load modules from a build of the SDK that you host on your own server, you would set the default `url` option instead:

 ```js
 // NOTE: make sure this is called once before any calls to loadModules()